perwin/pyimfit/docs/overview.md

 #### Specify the data (and optional mask) image

-The data image is a 2D numpy array; it should be in double-precision floating point with native byte order.
+The data image must be a 2D numpy array; it should be in double-precision floating point with native byte order.
 Any image you create programmatically within Python will almost certainly be in this format already; if you load an image from a FITS file, then it's a good idea to run it through the convenience function `FixImage`, which will ensure the